Kaczmar861/Java-Library-data-app/README.md

 Database application for Library

 31-08-2019
-added classes and objects to app added constructor to easier adding books added concstructor overload (because not all books have isbn number)
+added classes and objects to app;
+added constructor to easier adding books;
+added concstructor overload (because not all books have isbn number);